New here? Start with an interactive guide

 No account required.
 Install nothing — just run with npx.
 Your code stays 100% local.

-$ npx xploitscan scan .Scan the current directory$ npx xploitscan scan ./srcScan a specific folder$ npx xploitscan scan . --format jsonOutput results as JSON$ npx xploitscan scan . --format sarifOutput SARIF for GitHub Security tab$ npx xploitscan scan . --sbomGenerate CycloneDX 1.4 SBOMOutput Formats
+$ npx xploitscan scan .Scan the current directory$ npx xploitscan scan ./srcScan a specific folder$ npx xploitscan scan . --format jsonOutput results as JSON$ npx xploitscan scan . --format sarifOutput SARIF for GitHub Security tab$ npx xploitscan scan . --diff mainScan only files changed vs a base branch$ npx xploitscan scan . --watchRe-scan automatically on file changesOutput Formats

-text — Human-readable terminal output (default)json — Machine-readable JSON with all findingssarif — SARIF for GitHub Security tab integrationPre-commit Hook
+terminal — Human-readable terminal output (default)json — Machine-readable JSON with all findingssarif — SARIF for GitHub Security tab integrationsplunk-hec / elastic-ecs / datadog-logs — SIEM-ready event formatsExit Codes (for CI gating)

 Scan your code automatically before every git commit.
 Catches security issues before they land in your repo.